 After installing a password manager, you will likely want to start changing your website passwords to more secure ones.
-LastPass offers the LastPass Security Challenge, which identifies the weak and duplicate passwords you should focus on changing.
-Dashlane has a Security Dashboard built right in, that will help you figure out which passwords might need to be changed.
+1Password offers the 1Password Watchtower, which identifies the weak and duplicate passwords you should focus on changing.
+Dashlane has a Security Dashboard built right in, and it will help you figure out which passwords might need to be changed.

 Password managers also allow you to store other types of data in a secure form — everything from credit card numbers to secure notes.
 All data you store in a password manager is encrypted with your master password.

 Password managers can even help against phishing, as they fill account information into websites based on their web address (URL).
 If you think you’re on your bank’s website and your password manager doesn’t automatically fill your login information, it’s possible that you’re on a phishing website with a different URL, often using a typosquatting domain.

 - › How to Secure Your Dropbox Account